 However, even though people are referring to the Dow and the S&P 500 as “the market,” those are really indexes of stocks.
 These indexes represent some of the largest companies in the U.S., but they are not the total market, which includes thousands of publicly traded companies.

-How to invest in the stock market: 8 tips for beginners
+How to start investing in stocks: 9 tips for beginners

 - Buy the right investment